agroal/pgagroal/doc/tutorial/06_tls.md

 PGSSLMODE=verify-full PGSSLROOTCERT=</path/to/server_root_ca.crt> psql -h localhost -p 2345 -U <postgres_user> <postgres_database>
 ```

 #### Full Client and Server Authentication

-TO enable server to request for client certificates add another configuration line below the tls
+To enable the server to request the client certificates add the following configuration lines

 ```
 tls = on